An elephant herd drinking at the Chobe River

 Four landscapes, one park.

-Alongside the elephants: Kalahari lion prides, leopards, cape buffalo, hippos, giraffes, zebras, every antelope, and the endangered African wild dog.
+Alongside its vast elephant population, the park is home to lion prides, leopards, cape buffalo, hippos, giraffes, zebras, countless antelope species, and the endangered African wild dog.

-Four ecosystems make up the park — the Chobe Riverfront along the river in the north, the Savuti Marsh in the centre, the Linyanti wetlands on the Namibian border, and the Nogatsaa grasslands in between.
-Retreats focus on the Riverfront, where our camp sits.
+Four distinct ecosystems shape the park: the Chobe Riverfront in the north, the Savuti Marsh in the center, the Linyanti wetlands along the Namibian border, and the Nogatsaa grasslands that connect them.
+Our retreats are based along the Riverfront, where camp is located, while our mobile safaris often begin in the dramatic landscapes of the Savuti Marsh.

 A zebra herd on the plains